Seattle

 If your loved one had no funeral plan, and you have no prior experience with a funeral home, this will be the first decision to make.

 There are around 29 funeral service providers in Seattle.
-If you want to have a funeral ceremony, the physical location of the funeral home will likely be an important consideration.
+The physical location of the funeral home is likely an important consideration if you want to have a funeral ceremony.

 Also, if you are working toward a specific financial budget for the funeral cost, you will likely want to make funeral price comparisons before selecting a suitable funeral home.